 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

-The School of Architecture offers the following NAAB-accredited degree programs:
+The University of Nevada, Las Vegas, School of Architecture, offers the following NAAB-accredited degree programs:

-- M. Arch (preprofessional + 48 graduate credits)
+- M. Arch. (preprofessional degree + 48 graduate credits)

 - M. Arch. (non-preprofessional degree + 48-96 credits)

 Next accreditation visit for all programs: 2025